idemdev/Azure-Boot-Camp/ITProSession2-Monitoring/Readme.md

 - Disk bytes
 - Disk operations

 >These metrics are available because they are able to be determined by the physical host machine running this virtual machine.
-In order for us to get a better understanding of how well this VM is performing though, we'll need to enable collection of metric data from WITHIN the VM itself? that's the focus of Exercise 2.
+In order for us to get a better understanding of how well this VM is performing though, we'll need to enable collection of metric data from WITHIN the VM itself - that's the focus of Exercise 2.
 ![Default metrics available](Images/new-vm-default-metrics.JPG)

 _Default metrics available_